changeworld/azure-docs.pl-pl/articles/governance/blueprints/create-blueprint-powershell.md

 ## <a name="assign-a-blueprint"></a>Przypisywanie strategii

-Po opublikowaniu planu przy użyciu programu PowerShell można go przypisać do subskrypcji.
+Once a blueprint is published using PowerShell, it's assignable to a subscription.
 Przypisz utworzoną przez siebie strategię do jednej z subskrypcji w Twojej hierarchii grup zarządzania.
 Jeśli strategia została zapisana w subskrypcji, można ją przypisać tylko do tej subskrypcji.
-Parametr **strategii określa plan do** przypisania.
-Aby podać nazwę, lokalizację, tożsamość, blokadę i parametry planu, użyj pasujących parametrów programu PowerShell w poleceniu cmdlet `New-AzBlueprintAssignment` lub podaj je w pliku JSON parametrów **AssignmentFile** .
+The **Blueprint** parameter specifies the blueprint to assign.
+To provide name, location, identity, lock, and blueprint parameters, use the matching PowerShell parameters on the `New-AzBlueprintAssignment` cmdlet or provide them in the **AssignmentFile** parameter JSON file.

 1. Uruchom wdrażanie strategii, przypisując ją do subskrypcji.
-Ponieważ parametry **współautorów** i **właścicieli** wymagają tablicy obiektów objectid, aby otrzymać przypisanie roli, użyj [Azure Active Directory interfejs API programu Graph](../../active-directory/develop/active-directory-graph-api.md) do zbierania obiektów objectid do użycia w **AssignmentFile** dla własnych użytkowników, grup lub jednostek usługi.
+As the **contributors** and **owners** parameters require an array of objectIds of the principals to be granted the role assignment, use [Azure Active Directory Graph API](../../active-directory/develop/active-directory-graph-api.md) for gathering the objectIds for use in the **AssignmentFile** for your own users, groups, or service principals.

-   - Plik JSON — blueprintAssignment.
-JSON
+   - JSON file - blueprintAssignment.json

      ```json
      {